phodal/awesome-iot/README.md

 * [Arduino](http://www.arduino.cc/) - open-source electronics platform based on easy-to-use hardware and software.
 * [Arduino ZERO](https://www.arduino.cc/en/Main/ArduinoBoardZero) - This board aims to provide a platform for innovative projects in smart IoT devices, wearable technology, high-tech automation, crazy robotics, and much more.
 * [BeagleBone](http://beagleboard.org/getting-started/) -  BeagleBone Black is a low-cost, community-supported development platform for developers and hobbyists
+* [Carloop ★ 6 ⧗ 0](https://github.com/carloop/carloop-library) - Make apps for your car using signals from OBD-II, CAN and GPS.
+Publish data online using the Particle platform.
 * [Cheapduino](http://www.dfrobot.com/wiki/index.php/CheapDuino_(SKU:DFR0236)) - CheapDuino is the most cheapest Arduino compatible processor in the world.
 * [ESP8266 Smartwatch ★ 39 ⧗ 0](https://github.com/Jeija/esp8266-smartwatch) - ESP8266 DIY WiFi Smartwatch with MPU-9250, RTC, OLED, FT232, ...
 * [Intel Galileo](http://www.arduino.cc/en/ArduinoCertified/IntelGalileo) - Galileo is a microcontroller board based on the Intel® Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip